-c) Reinstatement
+c.)
+Reinstatement

-To resume studies at Garrett-Evangelical after a temporary leave or withdrawal, a letter requesting reinstatement is required.
-The request letter must be addressed to the registrar's office (registrar@garrett.edu) prior to the term when one expects to register.
+To resume studies at Garrett-Evangelical after a temporary leave or withdrawal, a request for reinstatement is required.
+The request must be addressed to the office of registration services (registrar@garrett.edu) prior to the term when one expects to register.
 If a student is in good standing and the time limit on the degree has not expired, the student will be reinstated into the same degree program.
 If the time limit for degree completion has expired or the student exited the seminary other than in good standing the student must reapply to the degree program through the admissions office to resume studies.

-4. Conditional Admission Status
+Conditional Admission Status